Art of the Devil 2: Plot

 Two years ago, six school friends – Ta, Kim, Por, Tair, Noot, and Ko – were faced with a grudge.
 Ta's mother died when he was young, and his father remarried Ta's teacher, Miss Aajaan Panor.
 Kim was his former girlfriend (but is now dating Por, who is a nerd).
 The tomboyish Tair and stylish singer Noot might be lovers (though this is never made clear), and Ko is their fun-loving friend.

 During their last year at high school, Miss Panor seduces Por (though this is not known to his friends).
 Por subsequently discovers he's not the only one in her bed.
 In addition to being married to Ta's father, Miss Panor is also having an affair with the sports coach.
 Fuelled by jealousy, Por suggests filming Panor and the coach to 'prove her infidelity' to Ta's father.
 The friends, save for Kim, do so, and broadcast it to the entire school.
 The coach soon discovers it was them and holds the group at gunpoint while he sexually abuses them, with Noot being the most frequent student he sexually advances on.

 Seeking revenge, the students approach a shaman who agrees to curse the coach.
 The shaman also warns the group that once black magic is used, it will haunt them forever.
 A few days later, Por goes back to the shaman and asks him to curse Miss Panor, too.
 The coach dies in which numerous fish hooks appear from his body while his family’s healer attempted to heal the wounds he received during his catfish fishing trip.
 Miss Panor, who is embarrassed at her sexual exploits being revealed, is found stabbing herself repeatedly in the legs.
 She subsequently becomes a recluse, returning home to her cottage on the river, away from the city.

 In the present, the six friends gather together after Ta's father committed suicide in order to head to the remote village to visit the mausoleum of his father’s ashes and pay their respects to Miss Panor.
 Upon arrival at Panor's cottage on the river, Noot's cell phone rings; her uncle wants her to return because her father is in the hospital, so she makes her goodbyes and heads back to the city.
-Miss Panor is a polite hostess (if a little distant), and Ta's great-grandmother seems harmless enough, though he warns everyone that she is a bit senile.
-As the group stays at the cottage, Kim experiences some strange occurrences around it such as, the door moving on its own, a white figure appearing underwater, and witnessing Ta's great-grandmother devouring a cat.
+Miss Panor is a polite hostess (if a little distant), and Ta's grandmother seems harmless enough, though he warns everyone that she is a bit senile.
+As the group stays at the cottage, Kim experiences some strange occurrences around it such as, the door moving on its own, a white figure appearing underwater, and witnessing Ta's grandmother devouring a cat.